DevExpress/Blazor/README.md

 | .NET Core 3.0 Preview **4** | 0.0.**4** |
 | .NET Core 3.0 Preview **3** | 0.0.**3** |

-# Set up your environment
+# Set Up Your Environment

 1. Install the latest Visual Studio 2019 update.
 2. Ensure that you have the latest .NET Core 3 version (from supported versions listed above) installed.